micmejia/bible-dump/NKJV/Genesis/Gen 45.md

 Also do not be concerned about your goods, for the best of all the land of Egypt _is_ yours.' "

 ###### 21
-Then the sons of Israel did so; and Joseph gave them carts,[^d] according to the command of Pharaoh, and he gave them provisions for the journey.
+Then the sons of Israel did so; and Joseph gave them carts, according to the command of Pharaoh, and he gave them provisions for the journey.

 ###### 22
 He gave to all of them, to each man, changes of garments; but to Benjamin he gave three hundred _pieces_ of silver and five changes of garments.